 - Pigments and dyes will often be in varying shades across the leather

-- In some leathers, hair follicles are present and can be seen.
+- In some leathers, hair follicles are present and can be seen

-Vegetable Tan Leather (can also be called tooling leather)
+Vegetable Tan Leather

 Corrected Grain Leather